Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

-We can put this URL as a link to a Button forexample.
+We can put this URL as a link to a Button.
+For example:

 ~~~go
 func loginHandler(c *gin.Context) {